SiriusStarr/elm-review-no-unsorted/README.md

 ## Provided rules

-- [🔧`NoUnsortedTopLevelDeclarations`](https://package.elm-lang.org/packages/SiriusStarr/elm-review-no-unsorted/1.0.0/NoUnsortedTopLevelDeclarations) - Reports top-level declarations that are not in the "proper" order.
 - [🔧`NoUnsortedCases`](https://package.elm-lang.org/packages/SiriusStarr/elm-review-no-unsorted/1.0.0/NoUnsortedCases) - Reports case patterns that are not in the "proper" order.
 - [🔧`NoUnsortedLetDeclarations`](https://package.elm-lang.org/packages/SiriusStarr/elm-review-no-unsorted/1.0.0/NoUnsortedLetDeclarations) - Reports `let` declarations that are not in the "proper" order.
+- [🔧`NoUnsortedRecords`](https://package.elm-lang.org/packages/SiriusStarr/elm-review-no-unsorted/1.0.0/NoUnsortedRecords) - Reports record fields that are not in the "proper" order.
+- [🔧`NoUnsortedTopLevelDeclarations`](https://package.elm-lang.org/packages/SiriusStarr/elm-review-no-unsorted/1.0.0/NoUnsortedTopLevelDeclarations) - Reports top-level declarations that are not in the "proper" order.

 ## Configuration